quantum-tinkerer/MeanFi/README.md

 1. Define the interacting problem with `Model`.
 2. Build a mean-field guess on the interaction keys.
-3. Run `solver(...)` to obtain a self-consistent mean-field Hamiltonian.
+3. Run `solver(...)` with an explicit integration method to obtain a self-consistent mean-field Hamiltonian.

 ```python
 import meanfi